jonathansullivan95/cushon-technical-solution/README.md

 Implementation of Cushon technical assessment

+## Prerequisites

+You must have Docker installed to be able to spin up the mysql database

 ## Setup

 This command will spin up a local mysql database and initialise the schema: